ainsleydev/website/content/insights/golang-how-to-err/index.md

 ---
 title: How to implement custom errors in GoLang
-description: Failure is your domain.
-Effective error handling in any GoLang package or application is crucial to  understand how and where errors are formulated.
-Errors used in combination with effective logging can save hours of  debugging time.
+description: Learn how to implement custom errors in GoLang and implement meaningful error messages that can save hours of debugging time.
 slug: golang-how-to-err
 publishdate: 2022-03-14
 lastmod: 2022-03-14